MaheepChaudhary/Transformer-from-Scratch/Readme.md

 # 🤖🗒️ Transformer From Scratch:

-I will be implementing a 1 layer Transformer architecure with custom optimisation and layers.
+I will be implementing a 1 layer Transformer architecure with with no dropouts, custom optimisation and layers.
+The implementation is built by taking the https://jalammar.github.io/illustrated-transformer as basis.
 This repo will be aimed to provide insights to me and to other how really Transformers work, even at a gradient level.
 This will not only enable the users to build upon this repo but will also be able to do toy experiments; as we all are GPU poor 😛, There have been recent discoveries regarding the behaviour of transformers, i.e. do they learn or generalize?